#MeetUsMonday - Meet RN to BSN Student and School Nurse Grace

 “I’ve lived in Charlottesville my whole life; it’s always been my dream to go to UVA.
 In healthcare, things are always changing and growing.
 Each of us in this profession is a leader, whether we know it or not.
 We’re the ones advocating for these individuals, and all of us are leaders in different ways.

 “This BSN program has taken qualities I knew and didn’t know I had, strengthened them, and has shaped me into a better nurse and a better person for my patients and those around me.
 It’s helped me in so many ways, opened so many doors, and opened up my eyes to so many things.
-I cannot recommend this program enough.”
+I cannot recommend the RN to BSN program enough.”

 BALANCING WORK, FAMILY, AND SCHOOL